Five mistakes to avoid when paying employees

 The Fair Labor Standards Act (FLSA) is a federal law that sets rules for minimum wage and overtime pay.
 The following are common pay practices that may violate the law.

 Note: When both the FLSA and a state law apply, the employee is entitled to the most favorable provisions of each law.
 Be sure to check your state wage and hour laws for applicable requirements.

 1. Assuming that salaried employees are not entitled to overtime pay

 Paying an employee on a salary basis is only one factor in determining whether the employee is exempt from the federal overtime pay protections.
-Among other requirements, being paid on a "salary basis" means an employee regularly receives a predetermined amount of compensation that generally may not be reduced due to variations in the quality or quantity of work.
+Among other requirements, being paid on a "salary basis" means that an employee regularly receives a predetermined amount of compensation that generally may not be reduced due to variations in the quality or quantity of work.

 2. Allowing employees to volunteer for unpaid work time

-Non-exempt employees must be paid for all hours worked, including time spent "off the clock" on work that is allowed, but not necessarily requested, by the employer.
+Under the FLSA, non-exempt employees must be paid for all hours worked, including time spent "off the clock" on work that is allowed, but not necessarily requested, by the employer.
 Be especially careful with respect to:

 Rework.
 Time spent by an employee correcting mistakes in his or her work product counts as compensable hours worked.